Dancing Stone, Danby

-We went to Gibside at the beginning of October; the weather was still
+We went to Gibside at the beginning of October.
+The weather was still

 quite warm, so we decided to do one of the longer walks.
 (There were 4 to